Weekly Sports Schedule - Record Herald

 WCH Varsity Girls Wrestling at Hamilton High School (Pre-Regional) 5 p.m.

-Winner of MT/Hillsboro vs Winner of Circlville/Alexander and New Lexington at Zane Trace High School 8 p.m.
+Winner of MT/Hillsboro vs Winner of Circleville/Alexander and New Lexington at Zane Trace High School 8 p.m.
 (DII Southeast District Boys Sectional Championship)

 Sat., Feb.
 24